Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 those - or their representatives -
-who have a stake in the success of the project and are either directly affected or affected by the project, e.g. Principle Investigators, researchers,
+who have a stake in the success of the project and are either directly affected or affected by the project, e.g. clients, end-users, collaborators, etc.
-Research Software Engineers,
-collaborators, etc.

 To prioritise these requirements we can use a method called **MoSCoW**, a way to reach a common understanding with stakeholders